 - in a group of any size from up to two households (each household can include an existing support bubble, if eligible)

 You can meet in a group of 6 or a larger group of any size from up to 2 households (including their support bubbles) outdoors.
 This includes private outdoor spaces, such as gardens, and other outdoor public places and venues that remain open.
 These include the following:

 - parks, beaches, countryside accessible to the public, forests

 - the grounds of a heritage site

 - public playgrounds

 - outdoor sports venues and facilities

 You should maintain social distancing from anyone who is not in your household or support bubble.

 Visit the Bradford Council website for the latest information on the coronavirus outbreak and advice for travellers, or take a look at the frequently asked questions on coronavirus on the National Heath Service (NHS) website.

 Thank you for your support and understanding during this difficult and uncertain time.
-We hope you will continue to support tourism in Bradford & the district, and revisit us in the not too distant future.
+We hope you will continue to support tourism in Bradford & the district.